Awards and bursaries

 The Rosalind Stracey Ceramic Award at Cockpit is generously supported by the S.H.A Charitable Trust, in partnership with Rohde Kilns.
 This is a unique development opportunity for a talented ceramicist to explore new ideas and concepts, providing the time and space for a maker to develop their work and ideas, as well as support to help create a sustainable business model or further accelerate an existing one.
 This Award offers one year of business support, subsidised studio space at Cockpit Deptford and access to a Rohde kiln.

-• Studio space for one year within the creative community at Cockpit Deptford (SE8 3DZ)
+• Studio space for 1 year at Cockpit Deptford

-• Business support services including one-to-one coaching and business development workshops
+• Business support including one-to-one coaching and workshops

 • Use of a sponsored Rohde kiln for the duration of the Award.
 Kiln specifications can be found here.